odekyc/MEAN_fullstack/README.md

 Rent A++ Living

-a MEAN stack projects built by NodeJS, AngularJS, ExpressJS, MongoDB!
+a MEAN stack projects built by NodeJS, AngularJS 5, ExpressJS, MongoDB!